Will Oscar Movies Finally Rebound at the Box Office? Deciphering Ticket Sales for ‘Tár’ and ‘Triangle of Sadness’

 Despite strong starts in limited release, it’s too early to tell if “Tár,” “Triangle of Sadness” and other critical darlings will manage to keep the momentum going as they open in additional venues across the country.
 But those box office returns are instilling a sense of optimism and relief as awards season looms.
 And that’s important because festival favorites rely on box office returns to stand out — or stay in — the conversation.

 At the box office, the rest of 2022 will be a critical time for potential Oscar contenders like director Martin McDonagh’s dark comedy “The Banshees of Inisherin” (Oct.
 21), Steven Spielberg’s autobiographical coming-of-age story “The Fabelmans” (Nov.
 11), Sarah Polley’s drama “Women Talking” (Dec.
 2) and filmmaker Sam Mendes’ romantic ode-to-cinema “Empire of Light” (Dec.
 9).
-In order to succeed in a theatrical sense, those films will have to break through among blockbuster-hopefuls like Dwayne Johnson’s antihero adventure “Black Adam,” “Avatar: The Way of Water” and “Black Panther: Wakanda Forever.”
+In order to succeed in a theatrical sense, those films will have to break through among blockbuster-hopefuls like Dwayne Johnson’s antihero adventure “Black Adam” (Oct.
+21), “Black Panther: Wakanda Forever” (Nov.
+11), and “Avatar: The Way of Water” (Dec.
+16).